Spyne250/DSAnimStudio/README.md

 # Description

 This adds 4 menu items in the "tools" menu bar.
 Two for a single animation import/export and two for all animation event import/export.
+Only tested for elden ring.

 ## !!PLEASE BACKUP ANY FILES THAT ARE IMPORTANT TO YOU (in the project)!!